Cocoa Prices Fall on Favorable West Africa Growing Conditions

-Cocoa prices today extended Monday's sell-off amid expectations of a global cocoa surplus driven by favorable West African weather and harvests.
+Cocoa prices on Tuesday extended Monday's sell-off amid expectations of a global cocoa surplus driven by favorable West African weather and harvests.
 Weather forecaster Vaisala on Monday forecasted scattered showers in the coming days in southern Nigeria and Cameroon.

 Chocolate maker Mondelez recently said that the latest cocoa pod count in West Africa is 7% above the five-year average and "materially higher" than last year's crop.
 The harvest of the Ivory Coast's main crop has just begun, and farmers are optimistic about its quality.